MA: Marketing Authorization

 Protection and Orphan Disease

-An orphan disease affects no more than 5 persons per 10,000 in the Community (or the marketing of a medicinal product does not generate sufficient profit to justify an investment) and no medicinal product has yet been authorized (at least, with comparable efficacy) (Regulation (EC) No 141/2000 of the European Parliament and of the Council of 16 December 1999, Article 3(1)).
+An orphan disease affects no more than 5 persons per 10,000 in the Community (or the marketing of a medicinal product does not generate sufficient profit to justify the investment) and no medicinal product has yet been authorized (at least, with comparable efficacy) (Regulation (EC) No 141/2000 of the European Parliament and of the Council of 16 December 1999, Article 3(1)).

 If a marketing authorization (MA) is sought for an orphan disease, there is a guarantee that no other MA (including an MA extension) will be granted for a similar medicinal product (Regulation (EC) No 141/2000 of the European Parliament and of the Council of 16 December 1999, Article 8.1) for 10 years.

-This 10-year period may be reduced to 6 years if it is established before the end of the fifth year that the disease no longer qualifies as an orphan disease as defined above (Regulation (EC) No 141/2000 of the European Parliament and of the Council of 16 December 1999, Article 8.2).
+This 10-year period may be reduced to 6 years if it is established before the end of the 5th year that the disease no longer qualifies as an orphan disease as defined above (Regulation (EC) No 141/2000 of the European Parliament and of the Council of 16 December 1999, Article 8.2).

 However, this 10-year exclusivity may be reduced if (Regulation (EC) No 141/2000 of the European Parliament and of the Council of 16 December 1999, Article 8.2):

-- the proprietor consents;
+- the proprietor gives consent;

 - a new applicant demonstrates that their medicinal product is safer, more effective, or clinically superior.